 There are a number of school crossing patrols at busy sites to help primary school children cross the road safely.
 They are known by school pupils as 'lollipop' patrols because of the sign that they use to control traffic.
-This light hearted title can be misleading, as the job they do is a serious one.

 Although much loved by the children, our school crossing patrols are not always treated with respect by drivers.
 Patrols have the legal power to stop traffic using their sign and drivers who fail to obey the instruction are always reported to the Police.